jasnell/proposal-istypes/README.md

 * Why have a separate `Proxy.isProxy()` function?
 For the simple reason that `Proxy` objects do not act like anything else.
-The use case justifying `Proxy.isProxy()` is that, when debugging code, it can often be necessary to know if the an object of interest is a Proxy or not.
+The use case justifying `Proxy.isProxy()` is that, when debugging, it can often be necessary to know if the an object of interest is a Proxy or not.

 * The `Builtin` property on the `global` object is set initially to the